Should I allow pets in my 76179 rental, or is it too risky?

 Allowing pets in a 76179 rental usually increases the number of inquiries and applications, but it also increases risk if you do not have a clear policy and screening standard.
-The question is not simply pets or no pets — it is how you handle them.
+The question is not simply pets or no pets.
+It is how you handle them.

 How Pets Affect Vacancy and Demand